sympy/sympy/doc/src/guides/solving/solve-polynomial.md

 coefficients are rational or irrational
-- {func}`~sympy.polys.rootoftools.RootOf` can represent all the roots exactly of a polynomial of arbitrarily large degree, as long as the coefficients are rational numbers.
+- {func}`~sympy.polys.rootoftools.RootOf` can represent all the roots exactly of a polynomial of arbitrarily large degree, as long as the coefficients are rational numbers. {func}`~sympy.polys.rootoftools.RootOf` can avoid both ill-conditioning and returning spurious complex parts because it uses a more exact, but much slower, numerical algorithm based on isolating intervals.
 The following two functions use {func}`~sympy.polys.rootoftools.RootOf` so they have the same properties:
     - {func}`~.real_roots` can find all the real roots exactly of a polynomial of arbitrarily large degree; because it finds only the real roots, it can be more efficient than functions that find all roots.